ros2/examples/rclcpp/type_adaptation/accelerated_pipeline/README.md

 ```

 ### Profiling
+For analysing the profiles of the pipelines, we are using [Nvidia Nsight Systems](https://developer.nvidia.com/nsight-systems)

 Julia Set Pipeline:

 To verify the performance improvement of the pipeline, we can compare the profiles of two different runs.
 One with type adaptation enabled and the other one with type adaptation disabled.